 The California wine industry started in Los Angeles at Mission San Fernando and San Gabriel.
 They produced wine using “Mission Grapes” for religious purposes.
 The Buena Vista Winery is the oldest working “premium” winery in California with grapes originating from the wine regions of Europe.

 It was founded by Count Agoston Haraszthy de Mokesa from Hungary in 1857.
 He immigrated to the U.S. in 1840 and settled in Wisconsin where he attempted to grow grapes.
 The weather there was too harsh and his grapes failed.
 In 1849, he moved to San Diego where he became well known as the town’s sheriff.
 However, he still couldn’t get his grapes to grow.
 Later he moved to San Francisco but didn’t have any better luck because it was too foggy.
-Finally, in 1856, he bought property in Sonoma where his grapes thrived.
+Finally, in 1856, he bought some property in Sonoma where his grapes thrived.

 Buena Vista Winery has a collection of red wine called “Legendary Badge,” which has Sheriff’s badges on its bottles in Haraszthy’s honor.